CluckeyMcCormick/CLASSIC-SUN/README.md

 -------------------------------------------------------------------------------------------------------------------------
 Preliminary Requirement Documents
-The event creator has to fill out a form, consisting of {General Location, Specific Location (both of which are just text), when is event, X days before event to check whether, what specific kind of weather is good, where the location is for whether checking, and small description}
+The event creator has to fill out a form, consisting of: {General Location, Specific Location (both of which are just text), when is event, X days before event to check whether, what specific kind of weather is good, where the location is for whether checking, and small description}